MTOSArturia/spoofapi/README.md

-# K Tracker Server EOL
+# K Tracker
-The K Tracker server is now EOL.
-This static page is to redirect ALL traffic to the server to a static file to tell the user to update.
+K Tracker has just reached it's end of life.
+Please refer to <a href="https://meowtechopensource.com">Meow Tech Open Source's Website</a> for more information.

+Thank you for supporting us and we will see you in Project Arturia soon.

+<a href="https://arturia.meowtechopensource.com">Project Arturia</a>